 In your road test to get your CDL, you’ll have to do three skills.
 You’ll always have to do the straight line back and one of the offsets (sight side or blindside).
 Then you’ll have to do either the alley dock maneuver or parallel parking.
 A computer randomly generates which maneuvers you’ll need to complete during your test.

-In your last two weeks of trucking school, you’ll also get some time behind the wheel learning how to drive a semi-truck.
+In your last two weeks of trucking school, you’ll also get time in the driver's seat to learn how to drive a semi-truck.

 Take the CDL Skills Test